akhil626626/Docker-Zero-to-Hero/interview.md

-This video is about Docker Interview Questions with Answers.
-In this video, Abhishek covers 12 questions that you might be asked in a Docker interview.

 The first question is what Docker is.
 Docker is an open source containerization platform that is used to build, run, manage, and distribute applications.
 Containers are lightweight, portable, and self-contained environments that package up an application and its dependencies.